Chapter 9:

 She looks away abruptly.
 Crazy, crazy.

 She clears her throat.
-“What were you thinking about?
-You looked like a magazine cover out here, Prince.”
+“What were you thinking about out here, Prince?
+Were you hoping someone would snap a candid?"

 He flushes again, scowling.
-Hakaze’s struck by the sudden, deranged, suicidal urge to touch his cheek to feel how warm they are: she might as well fire herself at that point.
-Seriously, Ren’s face was a nuclear level threat to common sense.
+Hakaze’s struck by the sudden, deranged, suicidal urge to touch his cheek to feel how warm they are: she might as well self-immolate at that point.
+Seriously, her weakness for pretty faces needed to be studied.

 “March 19th, 2017.”